 Practise mindfulness.
 The gut and brain are linked, so mindfulness exercises like meditation can help you feel calmer and regulate your gut.

 Dabble in fermented foods.
 Traditional fermented foods, such as kefir (fermented milk) or kombucha (fermented tea), contain live microbes and beneficial compounds.
 Some also have brain-messenger molecules, which have a calming effect on the brain.

 Sleep!
 Sleep disturbance can disrupt our gut microbiota and have a big influence on our brain health.
-Getting your 7-9 hours of sleep every night is so important.
+Getting between seven and nine hours of sleep every night is so important.